davidrhoden/davidrhoden-basic-netlify/timeline/super-bowl-prince-feb-5-2007.md

 ---
-title: watched the Spuer Bowl halftime starring Prince
+title: watched the Super Bowl halftime starring Prince
 date: 2007-02-05T21:00:00.000Z
 summary: I watched at the house of some acquaintainces I didn't know well.
 excerpt: I watched at the house of some acquaintainces I didn't know well.